 The dream of going off grid has never been more popular.
 With sky-high housing prices, pandemics and all the political chaos sweeping the globe, heading off to a quiet, simple home away from all of that is pretty tempting.
 Lucky for us, the state of Hawaii makes it pretty easy to go off grid, 100% legal.

-As long as you follow the codes and regulations, living on an off grid homestead in Hawaii is completely legal.
+As long as you follow the codes and regulations, it is legal for you to live on an off grid homestead in Hawaii.
 Your home must be permitted and built to code.
 Off Grid Solar is easy to get approved.
-Water Catchment Systems are readily available for installation and both greywater and compost toilets are allowed as long as you follow regulations.
+Water Catchment Systems are readily available for installation and both greywater and compost toilets are legal as well.

 Not many states allow as much as Hawai’i does when it comes to what it takes to go fully off grid.
 However, it does come with a price.
 Navigating Hawai’i’s bureaucracy is enough to try anybody’s patience, but hang in there and you’ll be able to develop your own fully legal, off grid homestead on your own little slice of paradise.